Brainchip-Inc/akida_examples/doc/user_guide/quantizeml.rst

 ---------------

-The QuantizeML toolit comes with an `analysis <../api_reference/quantizeml_apis.html#analysis>`__ submodule that provides tools to better analyze impact of quantization in a model.
-Quantization errors and minimal accuracy drop is an expected behavior going from float to integer (8-bits).
+The QuantizeML toolit comes with an `analysis <../api_reference/quantizeml_apis.html#analysis>`__ submodule that provides tools to better analyze the impact of quantization on a model.
+Quantization errors and minimal accuracy drops are an expected behavior going from float to integer (8-bits).
 While no simple and generic solution can be provided to solve larger accuracy issues, the analyis tool can help pinpoint faulty layers or kernels that might be poorly quantized and thus harm accuracy.
-Once culprit is found, adding regularization or training constraints can help tackle the issue, quantizing per-tensor or per-axis can also help.
+Once the culprit is found, adding regularization or training constraints can help tackle the issue, quantizing per-tensor or per-axis can also help.

 Kernel distribution
 ~~~~~~~~~~~~~~~~~~~

-This tool leverages `Tensorboard visualization toolkit <https://www.tensorflow.org/tensorboard>`__
+This tool leverages the `Tensorboard visualization toolkit
-to draw kernel distribution of a given model.
-The `plot_kernel_distribution
+<https://www.tensorflow.org/tensorboard>`__ to draw the kernel distributions of a given model.
+The
+`plot_kernel_distribution
-<../api_reference/quantizeml_apis.html#quantizeml.analysis.plot_kernel_distribution>`__ API takes
+<../api_reference/quantizeml_apis.html#quantizeml.analysis.plot_kernel_distribution>`__ API takes as
-the model of interest and a path to save a preset Tensorboard configuration to display.
+inputs the model of interest and a path to save a preset Tensorboard configuration to display.
 The
 following command line will enable the histogram and boxplot displays:

 .. code-block:: bash